FuckingToasters/discord-phone-verifier/README.md

 Q: Why Accounts are being disabled after automatically adding Phone-Number?
 A: This happens, if you created the Account with always the same IP or VPN / If you use the Program with same IP & VPN a lot

+Q: WHy i get a invalid sitekey error?
+A: Sometimes the Sitekey change and is not always up to date with this repo.
+You need to get new new current sitekey by following the steps below:
+   - find a account, which require a captcha to be solved when joining servers or make one.
+   - open developertools (F12)  and navigate to the Elements Tab
+   - Prentent to join a server so the captcha shows up
+   - use `ctrl + s` to search for the keyword `sitekey`
+   - copy paste the sitekey inside the correct place in files/config.json

 ### FUTURE INFORMATION
 ------------------------------------